Answering the Most Important Questions about Roadcheck 2026

 During Operation Safe Driver Week, law enforcement will be looking out for risky driving among commercial and passenger vehicle drivers.
 Inspectors focus on brake systems for commercial vehicles and buses during Brake Safety Week and the one-day brake safety campaign.

-With proper preparation beginning now—conducting thorough tire inspections, implementing HOS compliance reviews, and taking note of updated out-of-service criteria—carriers can navigate Roadcheck 2025 with confidence while positioning themselves for operational excellence throughout the remainder of the year.
+With proper preparation, like conducting thorough cargo securement, making sure everyone is on the same page with ELD and HOS rules, and taking note of updated out-of-service criteria, carriers can navigate Roadcheck 2026 with confidence while positioning themselves for operational excellence throughout the remainder of the year.